ceu-lang/ceu/docs/manual/v0.20/docs/statements/abstractions.md

 #### Code Invocation

-A `code/tight` is invoked with a `call` followed by the abstraction name and list of arguments.
+A `code/tight` is invoked with the keyword `call` followed by the abstraction name and list of arguments.
-A `code/await` is invoked with an `await` or `spawn` followed by the abstraction name and list of arguments.
+A `code/await` is invoked with the keywords `await` or `spawn` followed by the abstraction name and list of arguments.

 The list of arguments must satisfy the list of parameters in the [code declaration](#TODO).

-The `call` and `await` invocations suspend the ongoing computation and transfer the execution control to the code abstraction.
+The `call` and `await` invocations suspend the current trail and transfer control to the code abstraction.
 The invoking point only resumes after the abstraction terminates and evaluates to a value of the [return type](#TODO) which can be captured with an optional [assignment](#TODO).